strangerstudios/pmpro-snippets-library/README.md

 Please include the following header format when submitting a snippet
 ```
 /**
- * Describe what the snippet does in one setence. (i.e. Add a checkbox to the checkout page.)
+ * Describe what the snippet does in one sentence. (i.e. Add a checkbox to the checkout page.)
  *
  * title: Add custom field to checkout
  * layout: snippet-example